Configuring Citrix ADC CPX Using a Configuration File

 cpx.conffile in the container’s file system.

 - The configuration file can also include comments.
-You need to add a “#” character before your comments.
+You must add a “#” character before your comments.

 - If there are failure scenarios while deploying the Citrix ADC CPX container with the configuration file, the failures are logged in the